zhmcclient/python-zhmcclient/docs/development.rst

     tests for all defined environments, since it discovers by the branch name that this is a PR for a release.

-7. On GitHub, once the checks for that Pull Request have succeeded, merge the Pull Request (no review is needed).
+6. On GitHub, once the checks for that Pull Request have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

     If the PR did not succeed, fix the issues.

-8. On GitHub, close milestone ``M.N.U``.
+7. On GitHub, close milestone ``M.N.U``.

     Verify that the milestone has no open items anymore.
 If it does have open items, investigate why and fix (probably step 1 was not performed).

-9. Publish the package
+8. Publish the package (replace M,N,U accordingly):

     .. code-block:: sh

-        VERSION=${MNU} make release_publish
+        VERSION=M.N.U make release_publish

     This includes the following steps: